Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ## Fees

 An Oracle Node receives 80% of the all fees paid.
-The other 20% are getting distributed among the stakers.
+The other 20% are getting distributed among the Stakers.

-?> **Tip** If there aren't any stakers active the 20% staking reward is also rewarded to the Node operator.
+?> **Tip** If there aren't any Stakers active the 20% staking reward is also rewarded to the Node operator.

 ## Withdrawing